anthbrtn/anthbrtn/cv.md

 ### Invited talks

 ---, Supriya Dwivedi, and Jane Lytvynenko.
 Moderated by Asmaa Malik.
 2021.
-“Viral Threats to Journalists: From Talk Radio to Social Media to Zoombombing“. *Ryerson University School of Journalism Research Centre*.
+"Viral Threats to Journalists: From Talk Radio to Social Media to Zoombombing". *Ryerson University School of Journalism Research Centre*.
 November 9.

 ---.
 2021.
 Workshop on methods teaching.
-CC9000 Advanced
+CC9000 Advanced Research
-Research Methodologies, Ryerson University.
+Methodologies, Ryerson University.
 10 February.

 ---.
 2020.
 Workshop on construction of digital research persona for investigative journalism. *Canadian Centre for Free Expression*.
 17 November.

 ---.
 2019. \"How to Study the Internet."
 Guest lecture presented in SOC482 Media Methods, March 21.